 The holiday now honors those who died in any war while serving with the United States.

 May 5, 1866 - Residents of Waterloo, New York, observe a Memorial Day in honor of all who died during the Civil War.
 Businesses are closed and soldiers' graves are decorated.

-1868 - General John Alexander Logan officially proclaims May 30, 1868 as Memorial Day in honor of the Union soldiers who died in the Civil War.
-Until after World War I, southern states celebrate a separate Memorial Day in honor of the Confederate dead.
+1868 - General John Alexander Logan officially proclaims May 30, 1868, as Memorial Day in honor of the Union soldiers who died in the Civil War.
+Until after World War I, southern states celebrated a separate Memorial Day in honor of the Confederate dead.

 1971 - Congress declares Memorial Day a national holiday to be celebrated the last Monday in May.